 The best part of traveling to well-preserved medieval towns? – You get a sense of wonder involving place and time.
 At the same time, you also get to turn your fairytale fantasies come to life!

 In Germany, Rothenburg ob der Tauber is one of these beautiful towns frozen in time.
-Here you’ll see half-timbered houses, cobblestone lanes, and all the quaint things jam-packed within the intact city walls.
+Here you can see half-timbered houses, cobblestone lanes, and all the quaint things you can ever imagine!

 Travel Inspiring Photos of Rothenburg

 Before we go further into the topic, I would like to share some photos of Rothenburg ob der Tauber to give you ideas of what scenes await you here in this town.
 May these photos travel inspire you or at least help you decide to visit this town or not:

 Pictures aside, what do I think of Rothenburg ob der Tauber?
 Let’s answer the question below.

 Rothenburg ob der Tauber is a preserved medieval city to give you a time travel journey along its charming streets, imposing fortifications, and scenic trails.
 It’s a place that will surely satisfy your wanderlust for a magical fairytale experience!
 This is why Rothenburg is worth visiting.

 Discover more from the 7 reasons to visit Rothenburg and its attractions included in this post.